HIMACHAL PRADESH TOURISM GUIDE

 Best Time To Visit Himachal Pradesh: Mid-May to Mid-October.

 Himachal Pradesh is wrapped in snow most of the time.
 Many parts of the Himachal state have a distinctly Austrian look with conifer-clad mountains, chalet-like huts with overhanging balconies and serene blue valleys watered by snow-fed streams.
 Shimla, the capital of Himachal Pradesh, is still very much a Raj township in appearance and atmosphere.

 Himachal Pradesh stores numerous wonderful hill stations, which are particularly cool in summers.
-Shimla, Dalhousie, Kullu , Kasauli, Manali, Chail and Kufri are a few of the hill Stations in Himachal Pradesh which offer breathtaking scenery.
-Dharmasala, where the Dalai Lama lives, is another important centre on the tourist map.
+Shimla, Dalhousie, Kullu, Kasauli, Manali, Chail and Kufri are a few of the hill stations in Himachal Pradesh which offer breathtaking scenery.
+Dharmasala, where the Dalai Lama lives, is another important center on the tourist map.
 The foremost shrine in Kangra town is the Brajeshwari Devi temple.
 30-km from Kangra is Jwalamukhi, one of the most revered temples in northern India.
-The Kangra Museum has an impressive art collection.
+The Kangra museum has an impressive art collection.

 Capital of Himachal Pradesh:

 Built in the mid-eighteenth century, Shimla was highly popular among the British royalty after it was named the ‘Summer Capital of India’.
 The Parliament used to move up to the hills to get a break from the hot Indian summers.
 A town is a picturesque place dotted with charming bungalows and shops made of stone.
 A perfect setting for romance or to go on an idle holiday.
 The best way to see Shimla is to pick up a tour book, which tells a small history of the buildings and churches.